wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 1. Configure the migration report path using the `reportPath` value in the `<IS_HOME>/migration-resources/migration-config.yaml` file.

     !!! info
         Use **one** of the following methods when configuring the report path:

            - Create a text file.
 Provide the absolute path for that text file for all `reportPath` parameters.
 All results from the dry run will be appended to this text file.
            - Create separate directories to store dry run reports of every migrator having the `reportPath` parameter.
 Provide the absolute paths of these directories for the `reportPath` of the relevant migrator.
 Dry run result of each migrator will be created in their specific report directories according to the timestamp.

+    !!! important
+        The `reportPath` should be added under a `parameters` attribute in the `migration-config.yaml` file.
+The `reportPath` attribute and, in some cases, the `parameters` attribute is commented out by default.
+Both these attributes should be uncommented and the report path value should be added as a string for all migrators which support dry run within the current IS version and the target IS version.

 2. Run the migration utility with the `dryRun` system property: